radhika-sanap2412/ImpactOfBusTranGMTransportRentAnalysis/README.md

 ## Key Findings:

-Proximity Impact: Proximity to bus lines within 200m generally increases rental prices, especially in suburban areas.
-In contrast, in central and eastern parts of Greater Manchester, additional bus lines show a negative impact, likely due to already established connectivity.
+Proximity Impact:
+Properties within 200 meters of unique bus lines see a decrease in rental prices by approximately 0.77% per additional line in less central areas, but an increase by about 1.44% per additional line in suburban areas, indicating the value of bus lines in regions with less established connectivity.
+Properties within 400 meters of unique bus routes show a 2.38% increase in rental prices for every additional route, demonstrating the importance of route diversity.
+Spatial Variability:
-Spatial Variability: The GWR analysis revealed that the effect of bus transport accessibility on rental prices varies significantly across different regions, with more pronounced effects in less central areas.
+The GWR model revealed significant spatial variability with an R² of 0.7050, indicating that the relationship between transport accessibility and rental prices is not uniform across Greater Manchester.
+The effect is more pronounced in suburban areas compared to central ones.
-Importance of Connectivity: The study underscores the need for developing bus transit corridors in less central areas to enhance connectivity and potentially increase rental prices.
+The analysis identified that rental prices in the east of Greater Manchester increase by 3.83% with closer proximity to bus routes, while central areas exhibit a negative impact of 1.10% for additional lines, suggesting a saturation effect.
+Importance of Connectivity:
+The study found that proximity to train stations significantly boosts rental prices, with a 5.38% increase for properties located nearer to a station, underscoring the importance of multimodal connectivity.
 ## Conclusion:

-The study supports the hypothesis that bus transport accessibility significantly influences rental prices, with notable spatial variations across Greater Manchester.
-These insights can inform urban planning and public transport development strategies to enhance connectivity and equitable growth in the region.
+The findings support the hypothesis that bus transport accessibility significantly influences rental prices in Greater Manchester, with substantial spatial variations.
+Proximity to bus lines and routes is associated with increased rental prices, particularly in suburban areas where connectivity is less established.
+The GWR model highlighted that in areas with poor connectivity, rental prices could increase by up to 3.83% for closer bus route access.
+Conversely, in central areas with better-established networks, additional bus lines might decrease rental prices by up to 1.10% due to over-saturation.
+These insights are crucial for urban planners aiming to enhance connectivity and support equitable economic growth across Greater Manchester.